 Qatar is one of only six countries worldwide that do not have a single forest on their land.
 Therefore, most of the trees and green landscapes are artificial.
 However, there are many beautiful sandy landscapes that you can still enjoy!

 The flag of Qatar is unique and has a significant meaning.

 The flag looks beautiful, but it also carries a lot of meaning.
 The nine jagged edges represent Qatar becoming the ninth member of the Emirates to reconcile under a treaty signed with Britain in 1916.

-The chestnut colour is known as Qatar maroon or Pantone 1955 C, representing the purple dye industry on the island of Al Khor.
+The chestnut color is known as Qatar maroon or Pantone 1955 C, representing the purple dye industry on the island of Al Khor.
 The flag is unique because it is the only flag in the world that is twice as wide as it is tall.

-Only 12 per cent of the population is Qatars
+Only 12 percent of the population is Qatars

 According to official data from the Planning and Statistics Authority (PSA), there were about 333,000 Qatari nationals at the beginning of 2019.
-That has meant the company of Qatar used about 10.5 % of the total population of Qatar in mid-2019.
+That meant the company of Qatar used about 10.5 % of the total population of Qatar in mid-2019.
 As the number of people in Qatar continues to increase, the local population becomes increasingly minimal.

 99% of Qatar’s population lives in Doha, the capital city